 Creating ACIS RMFs with mkacisrmf

-The tool creates an RMF for an ACIS imaging observation (or zeroth-order grating) with the newest calibration available.
-Instructions on how to run this tool are given in the mkacisrmf help file.
+The tool mkacisrmf creates an RMF for an ACIS imaging - or zeroth-order grating - observation with the newest calibration available.
+It replaces - for most cases - the mkrmf tool.
+We describe below when mkacisrmf should be used, and further instructions on how to run this tool are given in the mkacisrmf help file.

 The tool mkacisrmf is used to create RMFs for:

-- -120 ACIS data taken in (V)FAINT mode that has the time-dependent gain adjustment and CTI correction applied
+- -120 °C ACIS data taken in (V)FAINT or GRADED mode that has the time-dependent gain adjustment and CTI correction applied ;

-- -110 ACIS data taken on the back-illuminated chips (ACIS-S1 and S3) only that has the time-dependent gain adjustment applied
+- -110 °C ACIS data taken on the back-illuminated chips (ACIS-S1 and S3) only that has the time-dependent gain adjustment applied (there is no CTI correction available at this focal-plane temperature).

 All new analyses with these types of data should be done with mkacisrmf instead of mkrmf.
 The results from mkacisrmf and mkrmf are very similar, except for the following cases: